10 Top Christian Fiction Books to Read This Year

 10 Top Christian Fiction Books to Read

 Here’s a list of more recent reads to add to your TBR (to be read) list, a few goodies from prior years, and others that were released in 2021.
+These are included on my best Christian novels list.

 1. Before We Were Yours